-was interpreted to suggest that Ac23 may increase the binding of BV to Sf9 receptor molecules (64).
+Although inactive as a fusion protein in Group I viruses, the F protein homolog in OpMNPV (Op21) is glycosylated and associated with the envelope of BV and with the membranes of OpMNPV infected cells [69].
+In AcMNPV, the F homolog (Ac23) is also associated with BV membranes and its deletion from the genome results in infectious virus with titers similar to wt in cultured cells, but the time to kill larvae is somewhat extended [70].
+In addition, antibodies against some selected regions of GP64 appeared to inhibit binding of BV to Sf9 cells of Ac23 deleted virus to a greater extent than wt virus.
+This was interpreted to suggest that Ac23 may increase the binding of BV to Sf9 receptor molecules [71].
 It could also indicate that Ac23 is closely associated with GP64 in the virion envelope and when it is absent, the antibodies have greater access to GP64.
 Two reports have described investigations in cultured cells on AcMNPV in which gp64 was substituted with the F gene from SeMNPV (Se8).
-In one study a construct with Ac23 was not completely rescued by Se8 (58), whereas in the other, the presence of Ac23 appeared to be required for the elevation of infectivity to near wt levels (65).
-It was suggested that these contrasting results might be due to the different strength of the promoters used to express Se8 in the two constructs (65).
-Proteomic studies found Ac23 to be associated with AcMNPV

-ODV as was the homolog in CuniNPV (66, 67).
+In one study a construct with Ac23 was not completely rescued by Se8 [65], whereas in the other, the presence of Ac23 appeared to be required for the elevation of infectivity to near wt levels [72]. suggested that these contrasting results might be due to the different strength of the promoters used to express Se8 in the two constructs [72].
+In another study, AcMNPV deleted for Ac23 produced more singly enveloped nucleocapsids Proteomic studies found Ac23 to be [73]. associated with AcMNPV ODV as was the homolog in CuniNPV [74, 75].
 This suggests that it is transported to the nuclei of infected cells.
 The significance of this is not clear.
-Homologs of the baculovirus F gene are also found as the env gene of insect retroviruses (reviewed in (45)) and are also present in some insect genomes (68, 69).
+Homologs of the baculovirus F gene are also found as the env gene of insect retroviruses (reviewed in [50]) and are also present in some insect genomes [76, 77] (see Chapter 11).

 Ac16, (BV/ODV-E26).
-Evidence for the association of Ac16 with BV and ODV envelopes has been reported for AcMNPV (70).
-However, in BmNPV, the homolog of AcMNPV Ac16 (Bm8) was not identified as a virion structural protein (71).
-It was suggested that these conflicting results were due to the different sources of the antibodies used to detect the protein (72).
+Evidence for the association of Ac16 with BV and ODV envelopes has been reported for AcMNPV [78] [74] [55].
+However, in BmNPV, the homolog of AcMNPV Ac16 (Bm8) was not identified as a virion structural protein [79].
+It was suggested that these conflicting results were due to the different sources of the antibodies used to detect the protein [80].
 Homologs of Ac16 are found in lepidopteran Group I NPVs.
-Ac16 interacts with FP25 (Ac61), forms a complex with cellular actin (70), and is palmitoylated (73).
-A mutant in which AcMNPV orf16 (called DA26) was insertionally inactivated was viable and showed no difference from wt in infections of T. ni or S. frugiperda cells or larvae (74).
+Ac16 interacts with FP25 (Ac61), forms a complex with cellular actin [78], and is palmitovlated [81].
+A mutant in which AcMNPV orf16 (called DA26) was insertionally inactivated was viable and showed no difference from wt in infections of T. ni or S. frugiperda cells or larvae [82].
+In another report a virus deleted for Ac16 infected cells showed a delay in BV production [83].
+It has also been shown to interact with both IE-1 and IE-0 and may be involved in the regulation of these gene products [84].